mguymon/model-citizen/README.md

            matching field's Class.
 Mapped class can be set by the _target_ param.
 * **@MappedList**: Creates a List of Models mapped to another blueprint.
-The Mapped class of the List is set by the  _target_ param and the number of Models created is set by the _size_ param.
+The Mapped class of the List is set by the  _target_ param and the number of Models created is set by the _size_ param, the default is 1.
 * **@MappedSet**: Creates a Set of Models mapped to another blueprint.
-The Mapped class of the Set is set by the  _target_ param and the number of Models created is set by the _size_ param.
+The Mapped class of the Set is set by the  _target_ param and the number of Models created is set by the _size_ param, the default is 1.
 * **@Nullable**: Specifies this field can be null and not to set a value.

 [Wiki](https://github.com/mguymon/model-citizen/wiki) of examples that